tkhamez/neucore/doc/Install.md

   recommended).
 * MariaDB or MySQL Server (tested with MySQL 8.0 and MariaDB 10.2, 10.6 and 10.8).
 Other databases supported by [Doctrine DBAL](https://www.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/platforms.html) may work if you generate the database schema yourself (see [backend README](../backend/README.md)), but there are only migration files for MySQL/MariaDB.
-Unit tests can also be run using an SQLite in-memory database.
+Unit tests can also be run using a SQLite in-memory database.
 * An HTTP Server with support for PHP.
   * Set the document root to the `web` directory.
   * A sample Apache configuration is included in the [Vagrantfile](./Vagrantfile) file and there